AndreasChristensen89/salary_struggle/README.md

 * Players could otherwise easily restart the interview and retry with no penalty - you need full energy to start an interview
 * Interviews are meant to be special and exhaustive, and the player will need to be at full power At the end of the interview the code sends another ajax call if the player was successful.
 This is to avoid cheating, otherwise players could simply enter the link to level up.

+Players are met with questions which take different forms.

+- Skill questions: Questions that only allow skill usage and is based on luck, unless the skill level is higher than the opponents, in which case they will always win.
+- Answer questions: Questions that have a correct answer.
+- Mix questions: Questions that have a correct answer, but where players can also use skills to get out of the question.
+- Multiply questions: Players have to type in correct answer to a multiplication problem
+- Produce questions: Players have to produce a result using operators and limited numbers, e.g. 4*4+2 == 18

+Players often have a "wild" option, which is a crazy answer.
+This aways has a 40% chance of succeess, and the wager is 5 points.
+All other questions wager 3 points.
+Players cannot go beneath 0.

+Each level of interview has a different impress level, which is the number of points needed to pass.

 ## Limit
 Players are bound by the stats of their character in terms of choices.
 Each day is limited by the energy the character has, which can be extended with the use of items